LinuxAtDuke/Intro-To-Linux/README.md

     zZt
     ZZZ

-- Command Output Redirection
+**Command Output Redirection**

 Redirection can be used to take the output of a command and write it into to a file instead of standard output (the terminal).
 There are two types of file redirection, one for overwrite and one for append.

-    > -- a single arrow is used to create a file, or overwrite the contents of an existing file if necessary.
-This is good for sanity checks, many people will have a program that writes out a new file with a specific output and check back against it.
+    >    a single arrow is used to create a file, or overwrite the contents of an existing file if necessary good for sanity checks, many people will have a program that writes out a new file with a specific output and check back against it

-    >> -- a double arrow is used to append to an existing file, very useful for logs, or continuing records so you can just add lines to the end.
+    >>   a double arrow is used to append to an existing file, very useful for logs, or continuing records so you can just add lines to the end

 In this example, we use the df command to show the disk usage for the user's home directory and saves the output into a file called my\_quota.txt: